 To save your relationship after cheating, the first thing you need to do is to work to rebuild or regain the trust in your partner.
 Trust can be rebuilt, but it takes a lot of work and commitment on both partners’ parts.
 You cannot rebuild trust in your relationship or partner alone.

 The most important thing to remember is that this issue will not resolve itself in a few weeks or months, the rebuilding of trust takes a very long time.
 Also, you may be able to forgive your partner, but you will never forget what happened.
 Can you live with that?
-If you can, let’s continue.
+If you can, you can start the healing process from here.

 To move on from the betrayal, your partner must give you a heartfelt and serious apology for their actions.

 Whether you accept your partner’s apology may depend on whether this is a one-time behavior or whether this is a consistent pattern in your relationship.
-If your partner continues to betray you, your chances of rebuilding trust decrease significantly!
+It goes without saying that if your partner continues to betray you, your chances of rebuilding trust decrease significantly!

 Do you have a sense of why your partner did the betrayal (lied/cheated/had an affair)?
 Does your partner understand how you feel and how this affected your relationship?
-For trust to be rebuilt, both partners must understand the other partner’s perspective.
+For trust to be rebuilt, both partners must understand the other partner’s perspective and tackle the underlying issues head-on.

+You are not responsible for your significant other’s actions.
 You can be a part of the solution or work to change the relationship, but you are not the cause of the betrayal.
+No one deserves to be cheated on.
+Never forget that.

 Thinking beyond your grief and anger to what was positive will gradually help you to see the light at the end of the tunnel when trying to save your relationship after a betrayal.